I felt very safe when I was there. There were no fears about COVID. It’s all very professional and well organised. I can’t praise them enough.

 Vitreoretinal disorders can result from various causes, including age-related degeneration, eye trauma, complications from diabetes, or other health conditions.
 Some disorders may also develop due to changes in the eye structure over time.

-What types of VR procedures are there?
+What types of vitreoretinal surgeries are there?

 Epiretinal membrane

-An epiretinal membrane, also sometimes called a macular pucker, is a development of a very thin, clear layer of tissue (a membrane) that forms over the macula (the small area in the centre of your retina).
+An epiretinal membrane, also sometimes called a macular pucker, is the development of a very thin, clear layer of tissue (a membrane) that forms over the macula (the small area in the centre of your retina).

-Macula hole
+Macular hole

-The macula is a small area (about 5mm) found in the middle of the retina, the light-sensitive layer that lines the back of your eye.
+The macular is a small area (about 5mm) found in the middle of the retina, the light-sensitive layer that lines the back of your eye.
 It allows us to see fine details needed for things like reading, watching TV or threading needles.
 When a gap forms in this part of the retina, it’s known as a macular hole.

 Vitreous floaters